All Episodes

 Well, yeah.

-I mean, uh, Hillary in particular, since she was in high school, she had this dream of becoming president.
+I mean, Hillary in particular, since she was in high school, she had this dream of becoming president.

-She thought she was going to be president right after Bill Clinton.
+She thought she was going to be president right after Bill Clinton when he left in 2001.

 So she's waited all these years to do what she expected to automatically happen.

-So are we done with the Clinton's?
+So are we done with the Clintons?

 Chelsea Clinton running for office.

-I don't believe it for well, she may run, but you know, Chelsea Clinton is one of the most unpopular people within the Clinton campaign of all the people.
+She may run, but Chelsea Clinton is one of the most unpopular people within the Clinton campaign of all the people.

-Oh, we saw that in WikiLeaks, you know.
+Oh, we saw that in WikiLeaks.

-I mean, they were calling her a spoiled brat, and meanwhile, I actually give her more credit than anybody else.
+And meanwhile, I actually give her more credit than anybody else.

 She was pointing out the pay to play, the corruption, the potential legal pitfalls, which may still happen.

-I mean, I don't think Donald Trump, he said on 60 minutes he's not going to go after he's you know, he wants to focus on the country, but it's not going to be up to him.
+I mean, I don't think Donald Trump, he said on 60 Minutes, he's not going to go after.

 You're raising, I think, a key question now.

-They will make her pay for the presentation.
+They will make her pay.

 At the end of the day, if he thinks that there's no stopping a possible indictment.